santhoshi-mirra/InfoCure/README.md

 - Instant fact-checking of health claims and questions
 - Evidence-based verdicts: Supported, Partially Supported, or Not Supported
 - Source citations from WHO, CDC, and NIH
-- WhatsApp-ready shareable reply with one click
+- Social media-ready shareable reply with one click
 - 11 language support: English, Arabic, French, Swahili, Hindi, Urdu, Portuguese, Spanish, Bengali, Hausa, Pashto
 - Off-topic query rejection
 - Claim history for the session